-$$\frac{dN_f}{d\ln D_f} \propto D_f^{-2} \tag{6}$$
+110 $$\frac{dN_f}{d\ln D_f} \propto D_f^{-2} \tag{6}$$

 where N_f is the number of fragments of size D_f .
 Kok (2011) discusses how this power-law relation follows from brittle fracture theory and is a consequence of the manner in which cracks nucleate and propagate within the material as stress is applied.
-These principles describe the full fragmentation of materials, meaning that the aggregate completely breaks into many small fragments with the largest of these fragments being significantly smaller than the initial parent particle size.
-This is clearly not the case for chipping, in which the largest attrition product is much smaller than the intact parent particle.
+These principles describe the full fragmentation of materials, meaning that the aggregate breaks into many small fragments with the largest fragment being significantly smaller than the parent particle.
+This is clearly not the case for chipping, in which

+115 the largest attrition product is much smaller than the parent.
 We will test whether the products of our attrition experiments follow the same power-law scaling for chipping.
 We hypothesize that brittle fragmentation may still occur, though over a small penetration depth near the impact site (Antonyuk et al., 2006).